thyAshley/100-days-of-code/log.md

 - Recap on MVC model and ExpressJS
 - created the layout for a online-store

+# Day 40: July 7, 2020

+**Today's Progress**:

+- working with nodejs and express

+### Note

+- We can add in a second parameter in ejs include to pass information
+  <code><%- include('./filename.ejs', {parameter} %></code>

+# Day 41: July 8, 2020

+**Today's Progress**:

+- working with nodejs and express to build a e-commerce application
+- working with mysql2 and setting up mysql for project

+### Note

+- workign with sequelize simplify our job and reduce the need to learn how query multiple databases.

+# Day 42: July 9, 2020

+**Today's Progress**:

+- re-created base project with mysql instead of local file
+- working with sequelize
+- working with standard mongo package

+### Note

+- HasOne, HasMany, belongsTo, belongsToMany are association methods

+# Day 43: July 10, 2020

+**Today's Progress**:

+- working with mongodb

+# Day 42: July 11, 20203

+**Today's Progress**:

+- working with mongoose package to replace mongodb
+- extend mongoose with own function using mongoose.method
+- nested populate <code>.populate({path: 'parent/child/grandchild', model: 'model'})</code>

+### Note

+- when using mongoose.method do not use <code>mongoose.method.methodname</code>, instead use <code>mongoose.method(methodname, function() {})</code>
+- populate does not return promise, there is a execPopulate which help do this

 * <code>
   This is a collection of middleware that i think is useful for every project.